macimax/WIKI_STEPMANIA/MessageCommands.md

 Executed when any button is pressed.
 You must have CodeNames set in the respective screen in metrics.ini for this to function correctly.

+params:
+* Name, which is the name of the code you specified.
+So if you have `Codeleft="Left"` in metrics.ini and you press left, params.Name would be "left".
+* PlayerNumber: Self explanatory.

 ### StorageDevicesChangedMessageCommand

 Executed when the state of a memory card changes.
 (Refer to the MemoryCardState Enum for more info)